10 Leadership Skills Every Effective Leader Needs

 • What’s your real responsibility as a leader?

-9. Empower Employees for Success
+9. Empower Employees to Aim for Success

 Here’s a quote that defines empowerment more clearly: